Conserving nature by opting for ecotourism

 Does nature conservation matter?

 As humans developed, communities became more mobile, causing increasing numbers of species to become extinct.
 Does it matter?
-Is nature conservation important?
+Why is nature conservation important?

 To even ask these basic questions is obscene in my opinion.
 Every species evolves to fill its own particular niche in nature, but we have become outside that norm and now try to control the natural world.
 We act like God, but we are not.